AaltoSciComp/scicomp-docs/aalto/welcomeresearchers.rst

 Most HPC at Aalto is performed on :doc:`Triton <../triton/index>`, the Aalto HPC cluster.
 It is a fairly standard medium-sized cluster, and it's main advantage is the close integration into the Aalto
-environment: it shares Aalto accounts and its data storage (2PB) is also available on workstations.
+environment: it shares Aalto accounts, its data storage (2PB) is also available on workstations, and has responsive local support.
+If you need dedicated resources, you can purchase them and they can be managed by us as part of Triton.
 Triton is part of the Finnish Grid and Cloud Infrastructure.

 `CSC <https://csc.fi>`_ (the Finnish IT Center for Science) is a government-owned organization.
-They provide a lot of services, most notably HPC and data management services to the.
+They provide a lot of services, most notably HPC, data, and IT infrastructure services to the academic sector.
 All of their services are free to the academic community (paid directly by the state of Finland).
 They also coordinate the Finnish Grid and Cloud Infrastructure.
 They have the largest known cluster in Finland.